hazem-hosny/2020-09-30-cms-open-data-workshop-for-theorists/README.md

 This [FAQ][faq] includes a few extra tips (additions are always welcome) and these notes on [the background and design][design] of this template may help as well.

+## Creating a lesson

+In order to create a lesson, please follow the same instructions as in the carpentry [the lesson template][lesson-example] but use the [CMSDAS styles template](https://github.com/CMSDAS/styles) instead of the [carpentry one](https://github.com/carpentries/styles/).

 ## Creating Extra Pages

 In rare cases,
 you may want to add extra pages to your workshop website.
-You can do this by putting either Markdown or HTML pages in the website's root directory and styling them according to the instructions give in [the lesson template][lesson-example].
+You can do this by putting either Markdown or HTML pages in the website's root directory and styling them according to the instructions given in [the lesson template][lesson-example].